flexradio/waveform-sdk/doc/README.md

 API implementation.

 * [`get_packet_data`](html/waveform__api_8h.html#a874c71a5961a9cb5f4730f839da59035) will return an array of floating point numbers representing the data from the radio.
-The will be in interleaved format with either I first followed by Q in the case of a `RAW` underlying mode, or Left followed by Right in the case of any other underlying mode.
+They will be in interleaved format with either I first followed by Q in the case of a `RAW` underlying mode, or Left followed by Right in the case of any other underlying mode.
 * [`get_packet_len`](html/waveform__api_8h.html#a91dd9bb3ff6c0e998947026f57012496) will return a 16-bit unsigned integer
   representing the length of the array returned by `get_packet_data`.
 Note that there are *two* 32-bit words per sample,